kalpeshsneha/game-of-life-api/README.md

 Viewing Arch Diagrams
 - Integrate PlantUML plugin for VS Code and open the *.puml file.
 - Another option is to use https://plantuml.com/

-## Issue Tracker & Resolutions

-- Docker SQL Server container failed � fixed by enabling file sharing and adjusting volume mounts
-- EF Core connection string not initialized � resolved by adding to `appsettings.json` and configuring `DbContext` in `Program.cs`
-- Route constraint `apiVersion` not found � solved by registering API versioning and explorer in `Program.cs`
-- Exposed exception messages � fixed by returning generic 500 and logging details to console
-- Long uri path for getting next state - Still working on implementation